 Sir William Robertson Academy is a highly successful 11 – 18 co-educational non-selective school.
 Our school is proud to be one of the most sought after schools in Lincolnshire, recognising the benefits of choosing a very successful school set in a peaceful and rural location.
 In addition to serving our local catchment area, high levels of parental demand have led the school to offer daily school transport to Newark, Grantham and Sleaford.

-Sir William Robertson Academy is delighted as being judged as ‘Good’ in all areas of the school following its Ofsted inspection in June 2015.
+Sir William Robertson Academy is delighted as being judged as ‘Good’ in all areas of the school following its Ofsted inspection in March 2019.
 The inspection report praised developments across the school, highlighting the progress and behaviour of pupils and their engagement in their learning as a particular strength.
 All aspects of the school were inspected ranging from leadership and management; behaviour and safety of pupils; quality of teaching; achievement of pupils to its Sixth Form provision and found all areas to be ‘Good’.
-The school has been recognised as being one of the ‘Top 100 non-selective state-funded schools in England’ in a recent letter from Nick Gibb MP – Minister of State for Schools (February 2016).
+The school has been recognised as being one of the ‘Top 100 non-selective state-funded schools in England’ by Nick Gibb MP – Minister of State for Schools.

 The school is driven by the aim to ASPIRE and this directs the work of all staff and pupils as we strive for year-on-year improvement.
 The curriculum is designed to meet the needs of every child and we offer a broad choice of academic and vocational options.
 These combine to enable us to offer a ‘curriculum for every future’.